 My inspiration comes from cultures all over the world, and in particular from architecture and nature, but mostly from working with the clay itself.
 I don’t plan a lot of my work.
 It grows out of me working with the clay.

 I have worked with clay almost all my life.
 My mother was a potter too.
-I grew up in Amsterdam, the Netherlands and in my early twenties emmigrated to the United States, where I studied with Don Reitz in Madison, Wisconsin.
-There was an enormous amount of energy and freedom in the clayworld at that time, the late sixties and early seventies.
+I grew up in Amsterdam, the Netherlands and in my early twenties emigrated to the United States, where I studied with Don Reitz in Madison, Wisconsin.
+There was an enormous amount of energy and freedom in the clay world at that time, the late sixties and early seventies.
 You could do anything, and I did.

 I’ve worked in potteries in the Netherlands, US, Canada, Botswana and Afghanistan.
 Now I manage the Almonte Potters Guild and live nearby in Clayton, Ontario.